TEDx Talk

 The Little Treasure, below, is my (real-life!) little sister (currently promoted to PA) who has ensured to continuously pump a brain-damaged Special K with endorphins through her continuous A+ support, thorough reliable research, clear perspective, wicked humour, warm company, chocolate treats and TEDx Talk sidekick duties.

-An invaluable asset/sidekick in stroke recovery.
+An invaluable asset/sidekick to have in life after surviving stroke.

-An invaluable asset/sidekick in stroke recovery.
+An invaluable asset/sidekick to have in life after surviving stroke.

 Well done, dear Jacky Jacky!